 The American Midwest was the home of over one-quarter of U.S. Presidents and the birthplace of numerous inventors and entrepreneurs that developed technology such as airplanes, automobiles, electric lighting, transistor, petroleum, steel production, and more.

 The Midwest is also home to abundant nature, including the massive Great Lakes and the vast Northwoods, which cover northern Minnesota, Wisconsin, and Michigan and spill over into Canada, making the far end of the upper Midwest very different in character from the more urbanized, agricultural, and industrialized lower Midwest.

 Chicago is the most populous city in the region and the third most populous in the nation.
 Other large cities include Columbus, Indianapolis, Detroit, Milwaukee, Kansas City, Minneapolis, Cleveland, St. Paul, St. Louis, Cincinnati, Madison, and Des Moines.

 Economically, the region is balanced between heavy industry and agriculture, with finance and services such as medicine and education becoming increasingly important.
 Its central location makes it a transportation crossroads for riverboats, railroads, autos, trucks, and airplanes.

 In the northern part of this region are the Great Lakes — Lake Superior, Lake Michigan, Lake Huron, Lake Erie, and Lake Ontario.
-Rivers connect the lakes to the Atlantic Ocean, making it possible for goods to be shipped all over the world.
-Lake Superior, at more than 350 miles long is the largest freshwater lake in the world.
+Rivers connect the lakes to the Atlantic Ocean, making it possible for goods to be shipped worldwide.
+Lake Superior, at more than 350 miles long, is the largest freshwater lake in the world.